-The Cañariaco Copper Project consists of 6 Cañariaco concessions, covering a total area of 5,229.50 hectares, 2 Jehuamarca concessions covering a total area of 1,800 hectares, for a total of 15 concessions covering 7,029.50 hectares.
+The Cañariaco Copper Project consists of 5 Cañariaco concessions, covering a total area of 4,289.50 hectares.

 Mining legislation in Peru does not require location of concession boundaries on the ground.
 The boundary limits are defined by Universal Transverse Mercator coordinates.
 To maintain the property in good standing, annual property payments of \$17,500 commenced in June 2002.
-As of 2017, the fees had increased to approximately US\$ 130,000.
+As of 2019, the amount paid in fees was approx. US\$ 100,000.
 All required property payments have been made, and the concessions are in good standing.
 Providing the annual property payments are made in a timely manner, the concessions will not expire.

-The owner of the surface rights is Cañaris.
+The owner of the surface rights is the community of Cañaris.
 Under Peruvian Law 24656, the Company is required to have a valid agreement with Cañaris to undertake exploration.
 The previous agreement for access with Cañaris expired in December 2009 and on July 8, 2012, the Company entered into a new three year agreement with the community to continue with its exploration activities.
 Consistent with prior practice, the Company will seek to enter into a new community agreement once drilling is to resume.